aleksiy325/flask-template/README.md

 # flask-template

-flask template to get started quick
+A barebones project template to quickly get flask web apps up and running. jQuery and Bootstrap are already loaded.
+Models folder for SQLalchemy